tuckerweibell/recipe/src/unreleased.md

 #### Enhancements

 - EzField now supports `type="password"`, allowing the user to securely enter a password using the [browsers default password input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/password).
 Closes [#332](https://github.com/ezcater/recipe/issues/332).
+- Better support for tree-shaking.
+If you're using ES6 modules and a bundler that supports tree-shaking (such as [webpack](https://webpack.js.org/guides/tree-shaking/) or [Parcel](https://en.parceljs.org/cli.html#enable-experimental-scope-hoisting/tree-shaking-support)), you can now safely use named imports and get an optimized bundle size automatically - only including the Recipe components you're actually using in your application.
+Closes [#371](https://github.com/ezcater/recipe/issues/371).

 #### Design updates